 should register all travel

-Please be advised that the travel insurance will not cover foreseeable COVID-19 related risks such as infection or foreign flight cancellations.
-Any travel to areas with a U.S. State Department ‘Do Not Travel’ level 4 advisory
+Please be advised that UC travel insurance will not cover foreseeable COVID-19 related risks, such as infection or foreign flight cancellations, at this time.

-will invalidate travel insurance benefits.
-UC personnel traveling to high risk regions against this advisory do so potentially at their own physical and financial risk.
-In the event an international airport is closed to commercial flights to the U.S. the only option back may be on a US Embassy repatriation flight – which can cost anywhere from $3,000 to $10,000 payable by the traveler at a later time.
-For more information about trip registration, please see the pages on travel for employees and travel for students.
+Coverage for expenses related to business interruption or trip delay would be excluded.
+UC personnel traveling to high-risk regions against this advisory do so potentially at their own physical and financial risk.
+In the event an international airport is closed to commercial flights to the U.S., the only option back may be on a US Embassy repatriation flight – which can cost anywhere from $3,000 to $10,000 payable by the traveler at a later time.
+For more information about trip registration, please see the pages on travel for employees

 If your business travel has been canceled as a result of COVID-19 and you were not able to obtain a full refund of some or all of your expenses, you have options for requesting reimbursement, which can vary depending on how you booked your travel.
 These options are outlined on the Berkeley Travel website